-Investor Profile
+2. Investor Profile

-Whether an investment in the Company is appropriate for you will depend on your own requirements and attitude to risk.
-The Company is designed for investors who:
+Whether investing in the Company is appropriate for you will depend on your own requirements and attitude to risk.
+The Company is designed for high net worth retail investors (although the shares can be marketed to all types of investor) who:

-- want to protect and grow the capital and income streams over the medium to longer term through investing in UK and overseas markets with the expertise of the Investment Manager, - Can meet the minimum investment levels, - Are able to commit to a long term investment in the Company and take the risk of losing part or all of their investment capital and - Who understand and are willing to take the risks involved in investing in the Company (as detailed under "Risk Factors").
+- want to achieve both capital growth and income over the longer term through investing in UK and overseas markets using the expertise of the Investment Manager, - can meet the minimum investment levels, - are able to commit to a long term investment in the Company and take the risk of losing part or all of their investment capital, and - understand and are willing to take the risks involved in investing in the Company (as detailed under "Risk Factors").

-If you have any doubts as to whether the investment is appropriate for you, please contact a financial adviser.
+If you have any doubts as to whether the investment is suitable for you, please contact a financial adviser.